dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 “Roger sir,” the weapons officer reported.

 “Very well.
-Match generated bearings and shoot\!”
+Match generated bearings and shoot!”

 Aboard the Soviet carrier Kuznetsov, flagship of the Red Banner Northern fleet, Counter Admiral Starka was just standing up from his chair on his